-As explained more fully in the trustee's responsibilities statement (set out on pages 7 - 8), the trustees (who are also directors of Pilgrims Hospices in East Kent for the purposes of company law) are responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view
+As explained more fully in the trustee's responsibilities statement (set out on page 8), the trustees (who are also directors of Pilgrims Hospices in East Kent for the purposes of company law) are responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view

+We have been appointed auditor under the Companies Act 2006 and report in accordance with this act.
 Our responsibility is to audit and express an opinion on the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
 Those standards require us to comply with the Auditing Practices Board's (APB's) Ethical Standards for Auditors.